 Health play specialists are qualified members of the health care team and work to promote effective coping mechanisms through play, procedural preparation, procedural support, distraction therapy, education, and self-expression activities.

-The service is provided from 9:00am to 16:00 Monday to Friday on both in/out patient services.
+The service is provided from 9am to 4pm Monday to Friday on both in and out patient services.